git cherry-pick | Learn to Cherry Pick Commits in Git

 cherry-pick does create a new commit with a unique hash.

-This is because cherry pick doesn't just extract a commit and tack it onto the current HEAD.
+This is because Git cherry-pick doesn't just extract a commit and tack it onto the current HEAD.
 Instead, it looks at the specified commit, compares it to its parent commit, and applies the resulting diff to a new commit at the current HEAD.

 Furthermore, because a commit's ID depends on that of its parent, a cherry-picked commit will always have a new SHA1 commit ID, due to having a different history than the source commit of the cherrypick.